|Home||Public Notices||Staff Directory||Contact DAQ||Search|

 This energy crunch has renewed interest in more fuel-efficient vehicles and vehicles that use fuel other than gasoline.
 Alternative fuels have been around for a long time, but they have not been used in significant quantities because of abundant gasoline supplies.
 Also, it is expensive to install the infrastructure to support fuels such as compressed natural gas (CNG), methanol and hydrogen.
 Thus, without a demand for these fuels, only a small number of alternative fuel stations are available to the general public.

-To assist those considering the purchase of an alternative-fueled vehicle, here are links to some Web sites that contain a more information on the subject:
+To assist those considering the purchase of or conversion to an alternative-fueled vehicle, here are links to some web sites that contain a more information on the subject: